-Like I mentioned in my all natural hair care routine, which you can read about here, I love tallow balm for some occasional, deep nourishing for the ends of my hair.
+As I mentioned in my all-natural hair care routine, which you can read about here, I love tallow balm for some occasional, deep nourishing for the ends of my hair.
 For daily use though, something lighter is nice.

 I also like to use bergamot essential oil.
 Bergamot has a lot of benefits for hair.
 It helps to control frizz, and it smells beautiful and fresh.